Sparse Signal Recovery via Generalized Entropy Functions Minimization: Abstract

 \section{Abstract}

-Compressive sensing relies on the sparse prior imposed on the signal to solve the ill-posed recovery problem in an under-determined linear system.
-The objective function that enforces the sparse prior information should be both effective and easily optimizable.
-Motivated by the entropy concept from information theory, in this paper we propose the generalized Shannon entropy function and R\'{e}nyi entropy function of the signal as the sparsity promoting objectives.
-Both entropy functions are nonconvex, and their local minimums only occur on the boundaries of the orthants in the Euclidean space.
-Compared to other popular objective functions such as the $\|\vx\|_1,\|\vx\|_p^p$, minimizing the proposed entropy functions not only promotes sparsity in the recovered signals, but also encourages the signal energy to be concentrated towards a few significant entries.
-The corresponding optimization problem can be converted into a series of reweighted $l_1$ minimization problems and solved efficiently.
-Sparse signal recovery experiments on both the simulated and real data show the proposed entropy function minimization approaches are better than other popular approaches and achieve state-of-the-art performances.
+Compressive sensing relies on the sparse prior imposed on the signal of interest to solve the ill-posed recovery problem in an under-determined linear system.
+The objective function used to enforce the sparse prior information should be both effective and easily optimizable.
+Motivated by the entropy concept from information theory, in this paper we propose the generalized Shannon entropy function and R\'{e}nyi entropy function of the signal as the sparsity promoting regularizers.
+Both entropy functions are nonconvex, non-separable.
+Their local minimums only occur on the boundaries of the orthants in the Euclidean space.
+Compared to other popular objective functions, minimizing the generalized entropy functions adaptively promotes multiple high-energy coefficients while suppressing the rest low-energy coefficients.
+The corresponding optimization problems can be recasted into a series of reweighted $l_1$-norm minimization problems and then solved efficiently by adapting the FISTA.
+Sparse signal recovery experiments on both the simulated and real data show the proposed entropy functions minimization approaches perform better than other popular approaches and achieve state-of-the-art performances.